SantiagoLopezDavid/Coffee-Sales-Analysis/Pivot Tables and Data Visualization/README.md

   <img width="500" alt="image" src="https://github.com/user-attachments/assets/32afc9a0-d448-4aff-ab3d-4d3ceb06abbf">

 - From this pivot table, we can create a Line Chart.
-  - Format the Line Chart so that the information that we want to show is clearer.
+  - Format the Line Chart so that the information that we want to show is clear.

   <img width="500" alt="image" src="https://github.com/user-attachments/assets/90222b1c-f2bb-43f4-82ef-408469eaadde">
 ---